rishjaiswal/json-parser-utility/README.md

 - Gson has two output modes: compact and pretty.
   // Gson gson = new GsonBuilder().setPrettyPrinting().create()
 - Gson by default does not serialize fields with null values to JSON.
 If a field in a Java object is null, Gson excludes it.
 We can force Gson to serialize null values via the GsonBuilder by using serializeNulls() method.
+- @Expose annotation indicates that a member should be exposed for JSON serialization or deserialization.
+The @Expose annotation can take two boolean parameters: serialize and deserialize.
+The @Expose annotation must be explicitly enabled with excludeFieldsWithoutExposeAnnotation() method.

 Reference NOTE : https://zetcode.com/java/gson/